 When did you decide to try it?

 “I decided to proactively cross process C41 film with E6 after doing it accidentally.
 I bought some expired film that I thought was slide film, and ended up processing it E6.
-Soon after, I realized that it was not meant for E6.
+Soon after, I realised that it was not meant for E6.
 Still, the result was fairly usable colour slides, although they had a blue-ish tint to them.
 I wondered, if this happened with old expired film, what would happen to fresh film?
 And so, I gave it a shot with ColorPlus.

 “I figured ColorPlus was cheap enough, where I wouldn’t feel terrible if I ruined an entire roll.
 In fact, I ruined two rolls due to exhausted E6 chemicals.
 The third time I tried (with fresh chems), I got the results I was looking for!
 The colour slides were vibrant and nice to look at, despite a visible orange cast.
 There is something magical about slide film – I feel like a kid in a candy store every single time I pull out a freshly developed roll of slide film from the dev tank.”